webplatform/mediawiki/README.md

-# WebPlaform Docs’ MediaWiki “distribution„
+# WebPlaform Docs’ MediaWiki "distribution"

-This is [WebPlatform Docs MediaWiki Extension bundle](http://docs.webplatform.org/wiki/WPD:Infrastructure/Components/WebPlatformDocsExtensionBundle), it contains the theme and various micro extensions we created to make [WebPlatform Docs](http://www.webplatform.org) pages w/ MediaWiki.
+This is [WebPlatform Docs MediaWiki Extension bundle](http://docs.webplatform.org/wiki/WPD:Infrastructure/Components/WebPlatformDocsExtensionBundle), it contains the theme and various micro extensions we created to make [WebPlatform Docs](http://www.webplatform.org) pages w/ [MediaWiki](https://github.com/wikimedia/mediawiki-core).

-[WebPlatform Docs](http://docs.webplatform.org/) wiki runs on Wikimedia Foundation [Wikipedia continuous deployment branch `wmf/*`](https://github.com/wikimedia/mediawiki-core/branches).
-You can see current release we are running on our [Special:Version page](http://docs.webplatform.org/wiki/Special:Version#sv-software).
+The [WebPlatform Project](http://www.webplatform.org/) [documentation pages is a wiki](http://docs.webplatform.org/wiki/) running with Wikimedia Foundation [Wikipedia continuous deployment branch `wmf/*`](https://github.com/wikimedia/mediawiki-core/branches).

+**NOTE**: You can see current release we are running on our [Special:Version page](http://docs.webplatform.org/wiki/Special:Version#sv-software).

 Use this repository as a reference to upgrade WebPlatform Docs MediaWiki packages.
 In order to work, refer to  **VAGRANT.md** which explains how to work locally.
 We are using [Wikimedia’s MediaWiki-Vagrant](http://www.mediawiki.org/wiki/MediaWiki-Vagrant) as a local workspace with [Vagrant](https://www.vagrantup.com/) and [VirtualBox "provider"](https://docs.vagrantup.com/v2/providers/).